A Peaceful Self-Guided Walk in Singapore’s Botanic Gardens (via Napier Gate)

 The Bambusetum boasts a rich collection of more than 30 tropical bamboo species, highlighting a broad spectrum of natural growth forms found in the wild.

-Passing the garden, turn left and go up the stairs towards the Canopy link to gallop Extension.
+Passing the garden, turn left and go up the stairs towards the Canopy link to the Gallop Extension.

 8. Canopy bridge to Gallop Extension